annamandoki/hotel_bookings_case_study/hotel_bookings_case_study.md

 How many of the transactions are occurring for each different distribution type?

-- 79% of the transactions occurred through travel agencies or travel offices (TA/TO), 14% were direct transactions, 5% corporate and only 0.2% through global distribution systems (GDS).
+- 79% of the transactions occurred through travel agencies or Tour Operators (TA/TO), 14% were direct transactions, 5% corporate and only 0.2% through global distribution systems (GDS).

 Is the number of bookings for each distribution type different depending